metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/from-pod/Net-Z3950-FOLIO-Config.md

         [go and read about regular expressions](https://perldoc.perl.org/perlretut).)

-        Replacement strings may also include sequences of the form _%{fieldname}_, where _fieldname_ is either a simple control-field tag such as `001` or a field-and-subfield combination like `245$a`.
-Such sequences cause the value of the specified field within the current record to be interpolated, so that for example a replacement string `%{001}/%{245a}` will cause the text that matches the regular expression to be replaced by the contents of the `001` and `245$a` fields separated by a slash.
+        Replacement strings may also include sequences of the form _%{fieldname}_, where _fieldname_ is interpreted in a manner appropriate for the kind of record being post-processed.
+For MARC records, _fieldname_ is either a simple control-field tag such as `001` or a field-and-subfield combination like `245$a`; for OPAC records, it is the name of an XML field from the same part of the record (i.e. a holdings field if substituting holdings data, and a circulation field if substituting circulation data).

+        Such sequences cause the value of the specified field within the current record to be interpolated, so that for example a replacement string `%{001}/%{245a}` in a MARC-record substitution will cause the text that matches the regular expression to be replaced by the contents of the `001` and `245$a` fields separated by a slash.

         This mechanism yields a powerful and general facility allowing installations with complex requirements to generate exactly the detail